7-Day Souping Meal Plan

-"Souping" has gained popularity in recent years as a way to eat clean, lose weight and get healthy.
-The idea behind a soup cleanse is that you eat only vegetable soups for a certain number of days and afterwards—poof—you're magically slimmer and healthier.
-Unfortunately, there's no magic trick for losing weight or staying healthy, and in fact, eating nothing but vegetable soup means you miss out on a lot of important nutrients from other foods.
+Over the past years, "souping" has gained popularity as a way to eat clean, lose weight and get healthy.
+The idea behind a soup cleanse is that you eat only vegetable soups for a certain number of days, and afterwards—poof—you're magically slimmer and healthier.
+Unfortunately, there's no magic trick for losing weight or staying healthy, and in fact, eating nothing but vegetable soup means you miss out on a lot of essential nutrients from other foods.
 While the souping trend isn't the cure-all some claim it to be, there are definite benefits to eating more veggie-packed soups.
 For one, you're getting in a variety of veggies and the beneficial nutrients they provide, like fiber, vitamins and minerals.
 And because vegetable soups are naturally low in calories and have a high water content, you can fill up on a large serving.

-In this week's meal plan, we show you EatingWell's take on a healthy soup diet.
-The 7 days of soups in this plan pack in the veggies and add in other healthy foods to balance out the meal, with filling protein from beans, lentils and lean meat.
-Each soup is low-calorie, so you can enjoy a big bowl, and provides at least 1 serving of protein to help you feel satisfied.
+This week's meal plan shows you EatingWell's take on a healthy soup diet.
+The seven days of soups in this plan are packed in the veggies and add in other healthy foods to balance the meal, with filling protein from beans, lentils and lean meat.
+Each soup is low-calorie so that you can enjoy a big bowl.
+And provides at least one serving of protein to help you feel satisfied.
 To make sure you're getting all the nutrients you need, we suggest balancing your day with a healthy breakfast and lunch (that isn't soup), so we've included some recipe ideas each day for inspiration.
 Enjoy this week of delicious, warming and satisfying soup dinners.

-Ribollita Soup: Ribollita, a traditional hearty Tuscan soup, typically uses day-old bread to add body and thicken the broth.
+Ribollita soup, a traditional hearty Tuscan soup, typically uses day-old bread to add body and thicken the broth.
 This ribollita recipe uses a bean mash instead to add fiber.
-Garnish with extra-virgin olive oil or pepper and grated Parmesan and a piece of crusty whole-grain bread.
+Garnish with extra-virgin olive oil or pepper and grated Parmesan, and accompany it with a piece of crusty whole-grain bread.

-Southwestern Salmon Chowder: Perfect for a cold day, this salmon chowder is an excellent source of high quality lean protein and omega-3 fatty acids.
-As an added bonus, this low-effort chowder can be prepared in less than an hour.
+Perfect for a cold day, this southwestern salmon chowder is an excellent source of high-quality lean protein and omega-3 fatty acids.
+As an added bonus, it is a low-effort chowder that can be prepared in less than an hour.

-Very Green Lentil Soup: Lentils seem to go well with just about anything, and here they play well with a collection of greens and some cumin and coriander to add a gentle spicy note to this soup recipe.
+Lentils seem to go well with just about anything, and in this very green lentil soup, they play well with a collection of greens, some cumin and coriander to add a gentle spicy note to this soup recipe.
 The result is a hearty soup with layers of flavor.
 Both French green lentils (available in natural-foods stores and specialty markets) and more commonly available brown lentils are delicious in this soup.
 The French green lentils hold their shape better when cooked, while brown lentils will start to break down a bit.

 Fiber-packed, protein-rich Oatmeal-Almond Protein Pancakes are just what you need on a Saturday morning.
 And the Open-Face Egg Salad Sandwich recipe for lunch is enhanced with the help of savory pancetta.

-Sweet Potato Peanut Bisque: This satisfying vegetarian sweet potato soup is inspired by the flavors of West African peanut soup.
+This satisfying vegetarian sweet potato peanut soup is inspired by the flavors of West African peanut soup.
 We like the added zip of hot green chiles, but be careful not to add too much-they're spicy.
 Top with chopped peanuts and scallions and serve with a mixed green salad with vinaigrette.